1980 United States presidential debates

-The 1980 United States presidential debates were a series of debates held for the presidential election.
-The League of Women Voters organized two presidential debates: the first on September 21, 1980, and the second on October 28, 1980.
+The 1980 United States presidential debates were a series of debates held during the 1980 presidential election.

+The League of Women Voters sponsored two presidential debates: the first on September 21, and the second on October 28.
 The second presidential debate is the second most-watched debate in American history.

-The Republican nominee Ronald Reagan participated in both debates.
-Independent candidate John B. Anderson only participated in the first debate, while the Democratic nominee and incumbent President Jimmy Carter participated in the second debate.
+Republican nominee Ronald Reagan participated in both debates.
+Independent candidate John B. Anderson only participated in the first presidential debate, while Democratic nominee Jimmy Carter only participated in the second presidential debate.

+No vice presidential debate was held in 1980.
+Anderson's running mate Patrick Lucey was the only one who agreed to participate, while Carter's running mate Walter Mondale and Reagan's running mate George H. W. Bush both refused.

 League of Women Voters-sponsored debates

 Negotiations

 The tentative schedule for the debates, reported in August 1980, was as follows: